 Post Contents

-Every Markdown file representing a post must contain metadata about the title and layout of the post.
+Every Markdown file representing a post may contain metadata about the title and layout of the post.
 This is provided as a Clojure map at the beginning of the Markdown file.
-The following data is required:
+If you do provide such a map, the following data is required:

 Key | Description |